 There are quite a few widely known negatives commonly related to prolonged excess sugar consumption such as increasing the risk of chronic diseases, weight gain and tooth decay.
 One other negative health effect which isn’t so widely known is the link between diets high in sugar and inflammation.

-Inflammation is the bodies way of protecting itself from infection due to various things such as bacteria, viruses, fungi and other foreign substances.
-When we talk about inflammation we are often talking about either acute (recent inflammation – think red, swollen, hot and painful) or chronic inflammation (think slow, long term inflammation accompanied by pain, fatigue and various other possible body symptoms such as a low mood, difficultly sleeping, weight gain, digestive issues and frequent infections).
+Inflammation is the body’s way of protecting itself from infection due to various things such as bacteria, viruses, fungi and other foreign substances.
+When we talk about inflammation we are often talking about either acute (recent inflammation – think red, swollen, hot and painful) or chronic inflammation (think slow, long-term inflammation accompanied by pain, fatigue and various other possible body symptoms such as a low mood, difficultly sleeping, weight gain, digestive issues and frequent infections).
 So how exactly does excess sugar contribute to these symptoms?

 What an increasingly large number of studies have found is a diet consistently high in sugar, in particular refined sugars can lead to and increase the risk of chronic inflammation.
 Refined sugars are found in foods such as soft drinks, lollies, sports drinks, cakes and white bread and pastas – a lot of which we indulge in a little more over the holiday period!

-Sugar contributes to the inflammation by promoting various changes in the body which effect different body systems.
-Sugar can result in damaging the gut lining as excess amounts allow bacteria and toxins to more easily permeate the lining and enter the blood stream in turn leading to inflammation.
+Sugar contributes to inflammation by promoting various changes in the body which affect different body systems.
+Sugar can result in damaging the gut lining as excess amounts allow bacteria and toxins to more easily permeate the lining and enter the bloodstream in turn leading to inflammation.
 An increase in weight and increased difficulty controlling weight is associated with high sugar diets and both of these things are linked with insulin resistance with is associated with inflammation.
 Higher “bad” cholesterol (LDL – low density lipoproteins) levels increase with refined sugar and it is though there is a direct relationship between LDL and a marker in inflammation – C – reactive protein.
 Finally, more compounds called advanced glycation end (AGE) products form due to the interaction of refined sugar and fat or protein in the blood and the AGE’s can contribute to inflammation.

 Of course sugar isn’t the only thing we eat or drink that can lead to inflammation.
 The risk of inflammation can also be increased by various other foods which are high in saturated and trans fats (fast food and fried food for example), alcohol and MSG (found in some Asian foods).
 Along with food, other factors which we can control such as high BMI and obesity can also contribute.